Skip to content

 If you’ve been neglecting your generator for a while, there is no better time than now to fire it up and take it for a spin to make sure everything still works properly.
 Perform any routine maintenance advised by your owner’s manual or the generator manufacturer.
 Stick to this schedule, and you shouldn’t have any problems in the future.
 If your generator won’t even start, here is a list of common reasons it may be having problems.
 If you need to order parts, tune up your machine, or get repairs done, now is the time to do that, not when the power is out, you’re sweating buckets, and getting feasted on by mosquitoes.

-NOTE: NEVER run your generator indoors, or within 20 feet of doors or windows.
+NEVER run your generator indoors, or within 20 feet of doors or windows.
 Generator exhaust contains carbon monoxide, which is a poisonous, colorless, odorless, tasteless gas.

-3. Stock up on fuel.
+3. Stock up on fuel and oil.

 If your generator runs on propane (LPG) or natural gas, then your fuel supply won’t go bad.
 It’s a good idea, though, to make sure you have enough on hand to power your chosen appliances for a few days.
 If your generator runs on gasoline, ensure you have enough on hand, and that it is fresh (within 30 days of purchase).
 Old, stale gasoline may not work well in your generator, and can lead to problems down the road, like gummed-up carburetors.
 Fuel stabilizer is your friend, and can help keep gasoline fresher for longer.
-It’s a good idea to keep some extra oil on hand as well.

 4. Prepare a place for your generator.